Chart Color Schemes

 Pegs Creek's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Asthma and mental health issues are the most common conditions in Pegs Creek, affecting 6.6% and 5.5% of residents respectively.
-A total of 80.3% of residents report being completely clear of medical ailments, compared to 81.3% across Rest of WA.
-Pegs Creek has 4.8% of residents aged 65 and over (112 people), higher than the 3.1% in Rest of WA.
-Health outcomes among seniors are strong and largely align with the general population's health profile.
+Asthma and mental health issues are the most prevalent conditions in Pegs Creek, affecting 6.6% and 5.5% respectively.
+Overall, 80.3% report no medical ailments, compared to Rest of WA's 81.3%.
+Pegs Creek has a higher proportion of seniors aged 65 and over at 4.8% (110 people), compared to Rest of WA's 3.1%.
+Despite this, health outcomes among seniors in Pegs Creek are strong and align with the general population's health profile.

 Frequently Asked Questions - Health